 By nature, buses are oversized.
 They may hang over dividing lines and lane markers.
 They have difficulty slowing down appropriately.
 When you drive alongside buses, you likely keep these potential problems in mind.
 Even the safest driving, however, cannot always prevent accidents caused by the negligence of a bus operator.

 If you were involved in a bus accident, you and your property may have suffered tremendous harm.
 If you were cycling or walking at the time of the accident, your injuries might be even greater.
-Fortunately, a personal injury action may allow you to recover compensation for all of your losses.
+Fortunately, an intelligent personal injury attorney could help you file an action that may allow you to recover compensation for all of your losses.
 Speak with a Richmond bus accident lawyer immediately for help determining the cause of your accident and pursuing compensation under Virginia law.

 In some cases, the operator of a bus may have made a critical error while driving, and this person may be legally responsible for the accident.
 Many times, however, the driver of the bus may not be the only liable party.